iot-uoe/feeling-responsive/pages/info.md

 permalink: "/info/"
 ---

 This website is still under development.
-Contributions by Ewan Klein, Simon Chapple and Sam Wilson.
+Contributions by Ewan Klein, Simon Chapple, Valentin Radu and Sam Wilson.